-Aflatoxins are toxins produced by a mold (fungus) that grows in nuts, seeds, and legumes.
+Aflatoxins are toxins produced by a mold (fungus) that grows on nuts, seeds, and legumes.

 Although aflatoxins are known to cause cancer in animals, the United States Food and Drug Administration (FDA) allows them at low levels in nuts, seeds, and legumes because they are considered "unavoidable contaminants."

 The FDA believes occasionally eating small amounts of aflatoxin poses little risk over a lifetime.
-It is not practical to attempt to remove aflatoxin from food products in order to make them safer.
+It is not practical to attempt to remove all traces of aflatoxin from food products in order to make them safer.

 The mold that produces aflatoxin may be found in the following foods: